mgonto/restangular/README.md

 ## Enhanced promises

 Restangular uses enhanced promises when returning.
 What does this mean?
 All promises returned now have 2 additional methods and collection promises have 3.
-This are the methods:
+These are the methods:

 * **call(methodName, params*)**: This will return a new promise of the previous value, after calling the method called methodName with the parameters params.
 * **get(fieldName)**: This will return a new promise for the type of the field.
 The param of this new promise is the property `fieldName` from the original promise result.